-HLM, recently completed the new Whitehorn Hall student accommodation at The University of St Andrews, adjacent to the category B Listed University Hall within the Hepburn Gardens Conservation Area.
+HLM recently completed the new Whitehorn Hall student accommodation at The University of St Andrews, adjacent to the Category B Listed University Hall within the Hepburn Gardens Conservation Area.

-The design of the new annexe set out to reinforce the very specific character and feel of the existing hall.
+The brief of the new annexe set out to reinforce the very specific character and feel of the existing hall.
 In response, the design creates a series of collegiate style quads, sympathetic to the scale and massing of Old Wing.
 It also picks up on the qualities and richness of the area’s Baronial and Gothic roofscape.

 Named after Katharine Whitehorn, British journalist, writer and first female Rector of the University, the new hall provides a mix of 184 modern student bedrooms.

-The centrally located double height common space creates a sense of arrival with vibrant and active spaces on ground floor, and quieter focussed study areas above.
+The centrally located, double height common space creates a sense of arrival with vibrant and active spaces on ground floor, and quieter focussed study areas above.
 Linking directly to the main vertical circulation cores, students are drawn through here, encouraging interaction and engagement, and fostering a sense of community.